Articles in Featuring Felines are written by

 Sammy was born on a farm near Stockau in early April 2001.
 Two young sisters had been looking for a cat to take the place of one who had died from a tumour, and they took Sammy home when he was old enough.
 As he was a farm cat they agreed that he should be able to go outside, and so a cat-flap was installed and soon Sammy was making good use of it.
 He had a collar with his home address and phone number, which was just as well as before long he was getting lost in different parts of Konstanz and the girls had to keep going to pick him up from various places.
 As time went by it seemed the University was the place he favoured most, and by the end of 2003 it had become obvious to the sisters that he did not want to live in their house any more.

 So Sammy became the 'Uni-Katze', the university cat, with his favourite place a basket in the library.
-But he roams all over: on the desks, on the roof ... he knows about lifts and can even open doors!
-He has become a much loved university institution and is well cared for, even at holiday times when the place is closed.
-Sammy has his own extensive website (in German) with numerous images here, many taken by students, and access to a collection of short YouTube clips.
-There's also a Picasa gallery of pictures of him.
+But he roamed all over: on the desks, on the roof ... he knew about lifts and could even open doors!
+He became a much loved university institution and was well cared for, even at holiday times when the place was closed.

-Many thanks to Jonny for his valuable help in researching Sammy's story.
+Many thanks to Jonny for his valued help in initially researching Sammy's story.

 Iceland